Each month since the relaunch in September, sales executives at DC Comics have met with Newsarama to talk about the latest Diamond sales figures.

 - Any future cancellations and additions to the core "New 52" ongoing titles will most likely be done in groups like the six "second wave" titles coming in May, to maximize the "lift" provided by the additions.

-- While there is no current plan to have a third wave, chances are that there will be another batch canceled and replaced before the New 52 is a year old.
+- While there is no current plan to have a third wave, chances are that there will be another batch canceled and replaced before the New 52 is a year old.- While there's a marketing plan in development for the Before Watchmen comics, DC is also already planning how to market the collected edition to the millions of readers who picked up the original Watchmen as a book, not a comic.

 - Before Watchmen is not just a one-time comics event.
 It's a plan to "set in place something that is lasting."